Create Your First Peptide

 Click "Add Peptide"

-From the dashboard, tap the "Add Peptide" button in the top right corner.
+From the dashboard, tap the "Add Peptide" button to start a new entry.

 Enter Peptide Name